-For critical applications two Flow-X flow computers can be set up in a duty / standby (also called master / slave) mode of operation.
+For critical applications two Spirit^{IT} Flow-X flow computers can be set up in a duty / standby (also called master / slave) mode of operation.
 Both flow computers interface to the same input and output signals, perform the same flow computations and have equal communication links to external devices.

-Data points configured for synchronization are sent from duty to standby flow computer either continuously or once at startup to ensure that no critical data is lost and to allow for bumpless switchovers without any hiccups of control signals.
+Data points configured for synchronization are sent from duty to standby flow computer either continuously or once at startup to ensure that no critical data is lost and to allow for bump less switchovers without any hiccups of control signals.

-Typical data that are configured for continuous synchronization are PID control parameters and historical meter factors.
-Data that are synchronized at flow computer startup typically include cumulative (non-resetable) totalizers, and period and batch totals and averages.
+Typical data that are configured for continuous synchronization are PID control parameters and meter factors.